-But beyond that there are a number of important considerations you should take in account before parting with your hard earned money.
-Overall size, seat width, height adjust, comfort, and color (an important safety feature you might not have thought about) are all worth paying careful attention to.
+There are a number of important features you should take in account before purchasing a shower chair.
+The overall size, seat width, height adjustment and comfort are all worth careful consideration.

 We reviewed shower chairs with arms, shower chairs with both back and arms, and shower bench seats which don’t have either.
 We looked at a variety of different models, read all the online reviews, then put them through their paces to see how each performed in the real world.